magamig/magamig.github.io/content/posts/2021-05-03_video-convolution.md

 - **Vertex**, responsible for the positions
 - **Fragment**, responsible for the colors

 But for more material on this topic, visit "[WebGL Fundamentals](https://observablehq.com/@bumbeishvili/webgl-fundamentals)" by Davit Bumbeishvili.
-Since we want to compute the pixels new color, we need to write our logic within the fragment shader.
+Since we want to compute the pixels new color, we need to implement our logic within the fragment shader.
 Therefore, all that we do is *"translate"* the previous math formula into code as such:

 <pre id="fragment_shader">
-precision mediump float;
+precision mediump float;s
 uniform sampler2D image;
 uniform vec2 resolution;
 uniform mat3 kernel;